- Featured Maps

 Karte des Deutschen Reiches 1893 (Map of the German Empire)

 The Karte des Deutschen Reiches 1893 consists of 674 sheets at a scale of 1:100,000.
 All sheets join together to make a huge, highly detailed and historically significant map of about 1,155 cm x 980 cm (38 ft x 32 ft), covering all of present day Germany and much of present day Poland.
 The maps show the landscape as it was at the end of the 19th century.
 We have completed the process of scanning all the sheets individually as well as making a very large digital composite image of all 674 sheets joined.
 We have put sheets 1 to 674 online and made a composite image of sheets 1 to 674.
-The composite image is also placed in Google Earth (requires plug-in)(the georeferenced composite image and any of its parts may be downloaded through the Google Earth Index Map), allowing comparison of the historical map with current satellite imagery and other information layers.
+The composite image is also placed in Google Earth (requires app download)(the georeferenced composite image and any of its parts may be downloaded through the Google Earth Index Map), allowing comparison of the historical map with current satellite imagery and other information layers.
 We completed the project on October 1, 2011.
 The publication dates of the sheets vary, generally from about 1800 to 1900.
 For the whole series we use an average date of 1893.

 After German unification in 1871, in an agreement dated March 4, 1878, the states of Prussia, Saxony, Bavaria, and Wurttemberg (the areas of modern day Germany, Luxembourg, Poland, and Kaliningrad, and part of Lithuania) agreed to map their areas on a 1:100,000 scale in a common topographic grid survey consisting of 674 sheets.
 Each sheet covers about 30 minutes in longitude and 15 minutes in latitude.
 One centimeter on a map is equivalent to 1 kilometer on the ground.
 Average sheet size is about 35 cm x 28 cm.
 Each sheet covers about 1000 square kilometers and was engraved on copper.
 A polyhedral projection was used.
 Prime meridian was Ferro, later switched to Greenwich.